maor-v/CIFAR-10-Object-Recognition-in-Images-for-beginners/README.md

 # CIFAR-10-Object-Recognition-in-Images-for-beginners
 CIFAR-10 Object Recognition (Kaggle competition: https://www.kaggle.com/c/cifar-10)- for beginners.
 Score around 90%. <br>
 There are two versions of the CIFAR-10 dataset: one from Kaggle and the other from Keras datasets. <br>
-If you want to compete in the Kaggle competition, go to the Kaggle version of the notebook, if you only want to learn- the Keras version will fit better. <br>
+If you want to compete in the Kaggle competition, go to the Kaggle version of the notebook, and download the csv files. <br>
+if you only want to learn- the Keras version will fit better, and there's no need to download the csv files. <br>

 These notebooks were written by Maor Vaknin and Itay Cohen, two Electrical Engineers with B.Sc degrees from the Technion University in Israel. <br>